If you have started running—particularly if you’re training for a race—you may have heard the phrase “running base” or “building up my base.”

-Although base training isn’t exclusively about speed, it’s important to not to forego it completely.
-Some examples of speed workouts you can use during base training include progression runs where you gradually speed up every mile until you get to tempo pace at the end of the run.
+Although base training isn’t focused on speed, it’s important not to forego it completely.
+Some examples of speed workouts you can use during base training include progression runs, where you gradually speed up every mile until you get to tempo pace at the end.

 Tempo sessions are also great for improving your body’s tolerance and ability to buffer lactate.
 This will allow you to hold a faster pace for longer, which is what base training is all about.

 If you’re prone to injuries, you need to be very strategic about how you build your base.
 Use cross-training like cycling, elliptical machines, stair climbing, pool running, and so forth to perform the harder effort, mid-week workouts to maintain fitness.

 Fill in the rest with easy effort runs so that you aren’t putting your body under as much stress when you pound the pavement.
 Running on softer surfaces like grass or sand is another way to minimize the impact of running.